Cybersecurity Dropout Issue

 Almost no one dropped out after that—so keeping students through Capstone One could significantly boost graduation rates and revenue

-Reviewed the course and assessment from the student’s perspective
+Reviewed the course and assessment from the learner’s perspective.

-Conducted interviews with SMEs, student support, and recent learners
+Conducted interviews with SMEs, student support staff, and recent learners.

 The blocker wasn’t content—it was clarity.
 Empowering students to self-check and self-correct removed friction and accelerated success.